PlayStation Portable (PSP) Architecture

 Image

-PSN category in XMB.
+The PSN entry in XMB.

 This service superseded the primitive DNAS, previously deployed for the PlayStation 2.
 One of the additions was the use of a centralised authentication system.